Kitchen Worktop Replacement Cost

 Average quality solid wood worktops will cost around £50-£150 per square metre.

-Granite worktops are the one of the most costly and can range considerably in price from £250-£400 per square metre.
+Granite worktops are one of the most costly and can range considerably in price from £250-£400 per square metre.

-Kitchen Worktops Prices
+Kitchen Worktop Prices

 Below are some estimated costs of hiring a tradesman to remove old kitchen worktops and supply and fit new kitchen worktops in a standard-sized kitchen featuring a worktop space of 3 square metres with a width of 600mm and a thickness of 20mm.